Essay Who is nature?

 Their project 'SandBank' reveals the potential of local, wild sands.
 The designers followed the path of ancient Roman glass traders, took samples of eighty sands, mapped and classified them, created special sand boxes and carried out over a thousand tests.
 Sands from different locations provide varied results because of their wide mix of minerals and other components that adhere to the grains, yielding various colors and textures.
 The research and development are time-consuming, but essential for the designers to be able to show the potential and value of raw materials.
 Atelier NL took up the task of revealing sand's full richness of distinctive elements.

 In short, they are doing two important things here: pointing out the beauty of diversity and questioning the way in which people use natural resources for industrial objectives.
 Displaying the glass or drinking from it opens up conversation, which brings new stories to the table.
 Stories about the Zandmotor, where Atelier NL had collected the sand; stories about the North Sea, where the sand was before it got dredged; stories about the delta country we call the Netherlands where land was formed by sediments brought in from rivers and the sea, and shaped by people.
 But there are also stories within the work that reach far beyond the local.
 Their work and research brought the designers in touch with Denis Delastrac, who made the award-winning documentary Sand Wars.
 In his film it becomes painfully clear how big industries and building companies are responsible for the disappearance of a great deal of the world’s beaches only because of the seemingly insatiable need for concrete, which requires sand.
 By now we are facing worldwide problems such as the occurrence of an actual sand mafia.
 People are actually getting killed over sand.
 Then there are the countries that illegally dredge sand from other countries, which has already caused the disappearance of some Indonesian islands where people not only lose their environment, but also their livelihood as whole ecosystems are getting destroyed.
-Without wanting to sound too pessimistic, I do believe that these are stories that need to be shared and by looking at Atelier NL’s sand glass, we can see global challenges from a local perspective.
+Without wanting to sound too pessimistic, we do believe that these are stories that need to be shared and by looking at Atelier NL’s sand glass, we can see global challenges from a local perspective.
 It addresses our sensitivity and imagination, thus bringing global changes closer to us.
 This sensory experience that art can offer through the materialization of concepts and data can help us exchange facts about the natural world and people’s interrelations with it, but more importantly, it can effectuate different ways of being and perceiving.
 How, for example, could we relate to the histories of the places we inhabit and exploit?

 Atelier NL, Zandmotor ZandGlas (2016); photo: Teun van Beers